 Are long term pre-paid tickets be available?

-Five day pre-paid tickets (working days) are available for purchase at the parking machines.
-The NCA does not have the ability to accept online payments or through the “Parkmobile” application in use throughout other areas of the ACT.
+Five day pre-paid tickets (working days) are available for purchase at the parking ticket machines and not over the EasyPark App.

 Where are the long stay car parks and where are the short stay car parks?